-11. Marketing is not just about branding or awareness -- it's about making money.
+10) Marketing is not just about branding or awareness -- it's about making money.

 We keep talking about how everything you do should benefit your company, but haven't said what that benefit is.
 The benefit is simple: revenue.
 What is the return on investment of that email send?
 That tweet?
 That press release?
 Each of these efforts should be positioned to represent your company culture, but they need to fit into the sales cycle.
 They need to have a monetary value.

-12. Marketing doesn't have to be evil.
+11) Marketing doesn't have to be evil.

 Yes, you can work at a marketing agency.
 And yes, you could work for a big brand like Nissan or Pepsi.
 But there are SO many more options.
 What about working in-house at technology company?
 A small business?
 A hospital?
 Just because your professors only talk about the campaigns big brands have executed, doesn't mean those are the only marketing jobs out there.

 13) Marketing is a balance of art, science, and tech.

 Many marketing curriculums focus on the art.
 You craft advertising campaigns, brainstorm billboards, and storyboard commercials.
 In modern marketing, this art is critical in visualizing calls-to-actions, writing landing page copy, and launching products.